Australian Institute of Health and Welfare (2022) Falls, AIHW, Australian Government, accessed 29 June 2022.

 The visualisation features 2 matching column graphs on separate tabs, 1 for hospitalisations and 1 for deaths.
 The columns represent sex within 6 life-stage age groups.
 The reader can select to display either age-specific rate per 100,000 population or number.
 The default displays males and females and the reader can also select to display persons.

-The average number of days in hospital for falls was longer than for all hospitalised injuries in 2018–19.
-The percentage of falls that included time in ICU was lower than for all hospitalised injuries.
-The percentage requiring continuous ventilatory support was higher (Table 3).
+The average number of days in hospital for falls was longer than for all hospitalised injuries in 2019–20.
+However, the percentage of falls that required time in ICU and/or continuous ventilatory support were both lower than for all injuries (Table 4).

 Injuries due to falls